rorymcginnis1/todoList/README.md

 # todoList
 Must have spring boot and maven both downlaoded

-Download the repo and go into it then run the command ./mvnw spring-boot:run
+Once you download the repo enter into it and run the command ./mvnw spring-boot:run to start the application

 ### Simple demo of a todo list